GLOBAL MARKETS-ECB to go easy; Brexit goes sour

 LONDON, Dec 10 (Reuters) - Bets on more European Central Bank stimulus kept Europe's main stock markets and the euro steady on Thursday, but Britain's pound saw its biggest drop in almost a month after overnight Brexit talks turned sour.

-The pan-European STOXX 600 index .STOXX was flat, though London's FTSE 100 .FTSE did score its eighth straight gain as the Brexit uncertainty pushed the pound down 0.7% to $1.33 and 90.86 pence per euro. /FRX
+The pan-European STOXX 600 index .STOXX was flat, though London's FTSE 100 .FTSE did score its eighth straight gain as the Brexit uncertainty pushed the pound down 0.8% to just under $1.33 GBP= and 90.95 pence per euro EURGBP=. /FRX

 European Union and British leaders gave themselves until the end of the weekend to seal a new trade pact, with some $1 trillion in annual trade at risk of tariffs if they can't reach a deal by Dec.
 31, when transition arrangements end.